4 best places for a Sri Lanka safari tour

 For the visitors of Sri Lanka that wish to see most of Sri Lanka’s wildlife on a single circuit, five destinations in the west, the south and Sri Lanka’s upcountry, in the middle, showcase a vibrant spectrum of adventures in an easily navigable, 6-days Sri Lanka tour.

 6 days Sri Lanka wildlife safari tour in a nutshell

-The trip starts at Colombo international airport.
-Therefore the traveller can start the trip right after landing at the Colombo international airport.
-However, a pick-up can be arranged from any other place in Colombo, west coast hotels or south coast hotels.
+As the trip can be started at Colombo international airport, the traveller can start the trip right after landing at the Colombo international airport.
+However, a pick-up can be arranged from any other place in Colombo, west coast hotels or south coast hotels too.
 The trip includes all accommodation in star class hotels.
 The guests ar4e provided with private transport in an air-conditioned private vehicle such as a luxury car or a van.
 The tour package also includes 2 meals a day (breakfast and dinner) at the hotel.